puppetlabs/bolt/documentation/experimental_features.md

 The value of `ssh-command` can be either a string or an array, and you can provide any flags to the command.
 Bolt will append Bolt-configuration settings to the command, as well as the specified target, when connecting.
-Not all Bolt configuration options are supported using the external SSH transport, but you can configure most options in your OpenSSH Config.
+Not all Bolt configuration options are supported using the native SSH transport, but you can configure most options in your OpenSSH Config.
 See [bolt configuration reference](bolt_configuration_reference.md) for the list of supported Bolt SSH options.